Products

 TETRA System Overview

-Course Code: TR1302 Course Summary All aspects of a TETRA system are described including the TETRA 1 and TETRA 2 standards.
-The course introduces trunking principles, service aspects, network planning and architecture.
-Technical details about the TETRA radio interface are also examined.
+The TETRA System Overview course provides a comprehensive understanding of TETRA technology, covering both TETRA 1 and TETRA 2 standards.
+Participants will learn about trunking principles, network planning, architecture, and technical details of the TETRA radio interface.
+Ideal for those working in PMR or PAMR industries, this course is designed for individuals who need to grasp the specifications and capabilities of TETRA technology.
+Familiarity with VHF or UHF mobile networks and a basic understanding of radio techniques are advantageous prerequisites for this training.
+The course covers a wide range of topics, including TETRA standards overview, trunked radio principles, traffic analysis, network planning, security, frequency allocations, and more.
+By the end of the course, participants will have a solid foundation in TETRA technology and its applications in professional mobile radio communications.
 Who would benefit Those working or involved in PMR or PAMR who need to understand TETRA technology, specification and capabilities.
 Prerequisites Familiarity with the architecture and general operation of typical VHF or UHF mobile networks is advantageous, and some understanding of radio techniques is useful.
 Topic Areas Include An overview of the TETRA standards TETRA 2 Trunked radio principles Traffic analysis TETRA services and interfaces Cellular principles Network planning TETRA security TETRA frequency allocations TETRA channels Network architecture TETRA user terminals The TETRA radio interface TETRA mobility management Direct Mode Operation (DMO)

 POA: Private Course